Backpacking Montenegro: 16 Must Visit Destinations

 I was really excited to be heading back to Montenegro as I had wonderful memories from the 2 months I spent based in Porto Montenegro when I worked on a superyacht 2 years earlier.
 Before we arrived in Montenegro from Croatia, multiple people told us about how ‘wild’ the country was.
 While I don’t necessarily believe it’s wild, there is a lot of natural and undeveloped areas.
 This makes the country perfect for outdoor lovers and hikers.

 If you’re not into hiking and the outdoors, don’t worry, the country still has something for you.
 The coastal areas are more built up and quite developed in certain parts.
 The coastal waters are crystal clear and very calm, perfect for swimming or paddleboarding.
 You will find many cafes, restaurants and bars all at a fraction of the cost to what you would have been paying if you came from Croatia.

+While Montenegro definitely deserves as much time as you can give it, if you only have limited time, this 7 day Montenegro road trip is for you.
 So, if you are ready to put your backpack on, come and join me through Montenegro.
 I promise you will love it as much as we did.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.

 You’ll be forgiven if you don’t know where Montenegro is.
 Although, if you’ve put my hints from above together you may have worked out it is near Croatia on the coast.
 So near, in fact, Montenegro borders Croatia to the south and has 293 km of coastline on the Adriatic Sea.
 Montenegro also borders 4 other counties, Bosnia and Herzegovina, Serbia, Kosovo and Albania.